 - Online Schools

 Most children in Montana attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 Did you know that Montana spends an average of $13,299 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

-In Montana, the state allows each district to set its own open enrollment policies; the state only requires districts to offer open enrollment if parents live too far from their child’s assigned school.
+In general in Montana, the state allows each district to set its own open enrollment policies; the state only requires districts to offer open enrollment if parents live too far from their child’s assigned school.
 Open enrollment refers to whether parents can choose to send their children to any public school, regardless of where it is located.

 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they are allowed extra freedom to innovate with curriculum and learning methods and held accountable to authorizing bodies for results.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.